Savera-Shah/Tasks-for-Data-Science-Interns-task-4-/README.md

 6. Train all models on training data.

-7. Evaluation Metrics
-We evaluate each model on two key metrics:
+7. Evaluation Metrics: We evaluate each model on two key metrics:

 ->RMSE (Root Mean Squared Error) – Measures prediction error magnitude.